-The University of Georgia Horticulture Department operates three greenhouse ranges in support of its teaching and research programs.
-The newest of these, the South Milledge Greenhouse Complex, opened in 2008 and is located between the Georgia State Botanical Garden and the Livestock Arena on South Milledge Avenue.
+The South Milledge Greenhouse Complex opened in 2008 and is located between the Georgia State Botanical Garden and the Livestock Arena on South Milledge Avenue.
 Although some research is conducted at this location, the main mission of the complex is to support educational activities.
-The three 3800-square foot Nexus greenhouses house plant collections, provide laboratory space for greenhouse management and organic agriculture classes and furnish greenhouse space for UGArden transplant production.
+The three 3800-square foot Nexus greenhouses house plant collections, provide laboratory space for greenhouse management and organic agriculture classes, and furnish greenhouse space for UGArden transplant production.
 The South Milledge Complex also includes a 32-seat classroom that is used for classes, workshops and departmental events.

 2500 South Milledge Avenue